 His compositions include both symphonic and chamber music, a lot of sacred vocal music for choir (in Latin and English) and orchestra, which he often performed with his own choir and orchestra, as well as choral and solo songs, cantatas and major forms in Estonian.

 In addition to his sister Elsa Avesson, Lembit Avesson also had contacts with several other performers in Estonia who commissioned, performed and recorded his works.
-Lembit Avesson died in 2008 and her husband Virve last year, 2021.
+Lembit Avesson died in 2008 and his wife Virve last year in 2021.

 On July 1, both urns were laid to rest at the grave site of the Avesson family in the Tallinn Forest Cemetery.
 The date was not chosen by chance.
 In addition to the birthday of Canada, the second homeland of the Avessons, July 1 was also the wedding day of Lembit and Virve Avesson in Toronto 72 years ago (1950).
 Flags and bouquets of flowers in the colors of Estonia and Canada are marked at the grave.